 Various PFAS removal and treatment technologies are now commercially available to remove and destroy PFASs, such as filtration using micro-, nano- and ultrafiltration, GAC (granulated activated carbon), ionic exchange resins and adsorption media, reverse osmosis and others to remove PFASs and high thermal incineration, pyrolysis and electrochemical oxidation to destroy the C-F bonds of PFASs, to render them inert and safe.

-Part two of this series will appear in the next edition of International Filtration News, considering safe thresholds for PFAS in the environment and how these substances are being addressed from a regulatory perspective.
+Part II of this series will appear in the next edition of International Filtration News, considering safe thresholds for PFAS in the environment and how these substances are being addressed from a regulatory perspective.